jt14den/better-research-software/episodes/02-version-control.md

 :::::::::::::::::::::::::::::::::::::: questions

 - What is a version control system?
-- How can a version control system improve my software project?
+- Why is version control essential to building good software
 - What does a standard version control workflow look like?

 ::::::::::::::::::::::::::::::::::::::::::::::::